ewilsey/MART441/HW-6/readme.md

 #Concerns

 I like the end game button, but I think completing all possible matches should trigger the final page too.

 #Potential future improvements

 I'd like the last match of the game to trigger the final page change.
-A leaderboard page would be cool too.
+A leaderboard page that tracked the high-scores of multiple visitors would be cool too.

 #Live Site: